ssripad/batterygenome/README.md

 ## Genome Watch agent
 A scheduled GitHub Action (1st of each month, or run manually from the Actions tab).
-It parses every supplier out of `index.html`, uses Claude with web search to look for bankruptcies, insolvency processes, acquisitions and renames, checks the market anchors (BNEF pack prices, IEA volumes, the 12 largest segments) for >20% drift, and files the findings as a `genome-watch` issue.
-It never edits data - flags only, a human merges.

-Setup: repo Settings → Secrets and variables → Actions → new secret `ANTHROPIC_API_KEY` (an Anthropic API key).
-Typical run: a few dollars of API usage.

 ## License
 © 2026 Battery Industry Genome™.
 All rights reserved - see `LICENSE.txt`.